 In a world that continues to encourage children to notice and pick on anybody who is different, immigrant children are pretty much guaranteed a world of hurt.
 This is one certainty that needs to be stopped.

 The truth, here in the UK at least, is that only people who meet certain specific circumstances are eligible to apply for visas, and those specifications change (ie. become more exclusionary) every year.
-In the years that I have lived here, I have seen minimum salary requirements for work and spousal visas go up by thousands of pounds.
+In the years I have lived here, I’ve seen minimum salary requirements for work and spousal visas go up by thousands of pounds.
 I have seen highly skilled migrant visas being stopped altogether.
 I have seen student visas take on year limits.
-So if you believe it is easy to get a visa, not only are you wrong, but you are also becoming more wrong as time goes on.
+So if you believe it’s easy to get a visa, not only are you wrong, but you’re also becoming more wrong as time goes on.

-If you are someone who enjoys filling out forms, visa applications might have you thinking twice about that.
+If you’re someone who enjoys filling out forms, visa applications might have you thinking twice.
 Every time I have applied for a new visa, I have had to fill out a 70-page form (I truly wish I was joking), get biometrics done, gather up a dozen or so supporting documents, and make sure I have no travel plans for a good long while because the Home Office likes to hold onto passports for as long as possible.
 And this is just what it is like for textbook visa-dependent immigrants like me.
 Refugees and asylum seekers have to go through so many long, arduous processes that it literally takes years to process them.

 Never has my wallet been in more pain than just after posting a visa application.
 It is common for a 2- or 3- year UK visa to cost over £1000.
 On top of this, there are other charges like NHS surcharges, priority fees, biometric fees, and other costs you might endure to obtain your supporting documents.
 It is clear from this that the UK only really wants the wealthy to immigrate here.

-Nobody’s future is certain, but immigrants face extra uncertainties due to the hazy, half and half status we hold between our home and adopted countries.
+Nobody’s future is certain, but immigrants face extra uncertainties due to the hazy half-and-half status we hold between our home and adopted countries.
 For example, if we work primarily in our adopted country, are we entitled to pensions in our home country?
-If our situations suddenly change and our visa criteria are no longer being met, will we have time to rectify this, or will we be deported straight away?
-And what if we experience a tragedy for which non-immigrants would normally receive support?
-Will we receive such support as well?
-And if not, will our home country provide it?
-Part of being an immigrant is learning to live with these uncertainties.
+If our situations suddenly change and our visa criteria is no longer being met, will we have time to rectify this, or will we be deported straight away?

 More Radical Reads: 13 Realities As An Undocumented Immigrant During Trump

 Immigrants make up a substantial percentage of the population, and we are an important part of the countries in which we reside.
-I am very proud of the fact that I am an immigrant, and I hope to continue to be one for a good long while yet.
+I am very proud of the fact that I’m an immigrant, and I hope to continue to be one for a good long while yet.

 [Feature Image: A person with long dark purple hair.
 They are wearing a blue and black striped shirt.
+Behind them is a white background.
 Source: Jose Hernandez]